 The “User Code” you fill in the form usually needs to be properly kept by yourself (explained later why).

-Step 2: Go to Any Household Registration Office for In-Person Processing
+Step 2: Go to Any Household Registration Office for In-Person Application

 The key point is “any household registration office”: usually, you don’t need to return to your registered domicile.

-The on-site process is roughly: identity verification → payment → set/confirm password → card collection.
+The on-site process is roughly: identity verification → payment → set/confirm password → receive card.

-Step 3: After receiving the card, first complete “Activation and Security Settings”
+Step 3: After receiving the card, first perform “Activation and Security Settings”

-Do not rush to log in to the website right after receiving the card.
-First, finish reading the next chapter (PIN / User Code / Security).
+Don’t rush to log into websites right after getting the card; first, finish reading the next chapter (PIN / User Code / Security).

 5. What Exactly Are the PIN Code/User Code?
-(Reading This Can Help You Avoid 80% of Common Mistakes)
+(Read This Chapter to Avoid 80% of Common Mistakes)

-The most common issue when using the Citizen Digital Certificate is not “how to apply,” but:
+The most common issue when using the Natural Person Certificate is not “how to apply,” but:

 Forgot PIN